osereme-project/Terraform-project/getting_started/README.md

 # Project configuration

-# Day 0:
+# Day 0

-# 1. Installed the following application:
+# 1. Installed the following application

     * Git
     * Terraform
     * AWS CLI

-# 2. Configure the following application:
+# 2. Configure the following application

     * Git:
            Open a Repo Account.
            Create a organization and a project.